 - For research relating to Shakespeare, try Shakespeare Survey Online or World Shakespeare Bibliography.

-- Try other databases such as Humanities and Social Sciences Indexes and Abstracts or Academic Search Complete; for historical and contextual information try Historical Abstracts.
+- Try other databases, such as Humanities and Social Sciences Indexes and Abstracts or Academic Search Premier; for historical and contextual information try Historical Abstracts.

 - Early English Books Online (EEBO) allows you to search for primary sources printed in Britain between 1473-1700.
 Note, manuscripts which have been reprinted at a later date can be found, but those which have not been reprinted are not included.

-Check out this list of databases in English literature.
+Check out this full list of databases in English literature.

 What does peer-reviewed mean?

-A journal is refereed or peer reviewed if its articles have been evaluated by experts before publication.
-The experts advise the journal's editor for or against publication of the articles.
-Peer review insures that the research described in a journal's articles is sound and of high quality.
-Many databases have an option to limit to peer reviewed or scholarly articles on the main search page (usually it is a box that you need to check mark).
+A journal is refereed or peer-reviewed if its articles have been evaluated by experts before publication.
+The experts advise the journal's editor for, or against, publication of the articles.
+Peer-review insures that the research described in a journal's articles is sound and of high quality.
+Many databases have an option to limit to peer-reviewed (scholarly) articles on the main search page (usually it is a box that you need to check mark).

 Check out the What is a scholarly (or peer-reviewed) journal? for more information and a set of evaluation criteria.